scperkins/EJEHardenberg.github.io/public/tech-blog/extract-string-before-other-mysql.md

 And there you have it!
 Of course, this works well with data like XML or other things you probably really shouldn't be storing in a database anyway.
-But like I said, beggers can't be curious.
+But like I said, beggers can't be choosers.
 You could still use this to deal with non structured data as well if you know your data well.
 For
 example: